RJRYT/rjryt.github.io/src/content/projects/yt-search-npm-package.md

 ## Overview

-**ytsearch.js** is a simple and lightweight **Node.js wrapper** for searching YouTube content.
+**ytsearch.js** is a powerful yet lightweight **Node.js package** that allows developers to perform YouTube searches without relying on the official YouTube Data API.
-It enables developers to quickly fetch YouTube video data (title, views, etc.) directly into their projects without relying on complex APIs.
-Published to the **npm registry**, the package is designed to be easy-to-use and plug-and-play for any Node.js application.
+It supports fetching **videos, channels, playlists, movies, and live streams**, complete with pagination, sorting, and extended metadata.
+Designed with a **developer-friendly API**, it offers a clean, fast, and efficient way to integrate YouTube search into any Node.js application.

 ## Features

-- 🔍 **Search YouTube videos** directly from Node.js.
+* 🔍 **Search YouTube content** — videos, channels, playlists, movies, and live streams.
-- ⚡ **Lightweight & Fast** — minimal dependencies.
+* ⚡ **Fast & Lightweight** — optimized with minimal dependencies.
-- 📦 **Easy Installation** via `npm install ytsearch.js`.
+* 📦 **Easy Installation** via `npm install ytsearch.js`.
-- 🛠️ **Beginner-Friendly API** — simple async function call.
+* 🛠️ **Developer-Friendly API** — async/await support and clean typings.
-- 📊 **Metadata Access** — titles, view counts, and more.
+* 📊 **Rich Metadata Access** — titles, views, channel details, and more.
-- 🌐 **Available on npm** with growing downloads.
+* 📑 **Pagination Support** — handle large playlists and multi-page search results.
+* 🎯 **Advanced Options** — filtering, sorting, and combined multi-type searches (`any`).
+* ✅ **Error Handling** — robust mechanisms to ensure reliability.

 ## Installation